 The reason I do this is that I want the search engine to know clearly what each page is about with the hope that we can get particular pages to rank for particular phrases.
 But how do we know what phrases, or keywords, to target on each page?

 Keyword Research Is Essential

-Keyword research is one of the first things I do when I’m auditing a website.
+When learning how to optimize your website, keyword research is one of the first things you should look into.
 I look for relevant phrases that have enough searches to justify dedicating a page to them.
 Here is a good example: “men’s black dress shoes” has 4400 using the keyword phrase to search, but “black dress shoes for men” only has a volume of 1300.
 “Mens black dress shoes,” of course, would be the keyword phrase to use.

 Here’s what the volume of similar phrases looks like:

 I generally spend a few hours researching keywords.
 I’ll normally open a Google spreadsheet and create 2 columns.
 Keyword & Volume.
 Then I begin thinking what terms would someone use when looking for the type of product or service this site sells.

 There are many tools out there to help you with keyword research.
 I like semrush.com.
 You can also use Google’s keyword tool, Ahref, or Moz.
 There are many others.

 My goal when doing keyword research is to compile a list of a few hundred keywords that I can use on the website.
 At this stage, I am just info gathering, and I’ll grab any keyword that is relevant.